om945/KINGSTAR/README.md

 # KINGSTAR
-This is my new Repository
+This is my new Repository.